ankumar/architecture/README.md

 [![It's not a race if we're all on the same team](https://github.com/ankumar/Architecture/blob/master/images/Kelsey%20Hightower.png)](https://www.youtube.com/watch?v=jiaLsxjBeOQ "Kelsey Hightower, Staff Developer Advocate, Google")<p align="center">It's not a race if we're all on the same team</p>

 ![](https://github.com/ankumar/Architecture/blob/master/images/wardley.jpeg)
+Enabling Business to Focus on core value vs plumbing

-1. Universal Principle
+1.Universal Principle
   * Work backwards from Customer/Business outcomes
   * Build closed loop systems to optimize for continual Improvements & Learning
 2. Technology Commoditization
-3. Enabling Business to Focus on core value vs plumbing

 **Technology -**
 **"[Software Patterns](https://github.com/ankumar/Architecture/blob/master/Patterns/Stuff.md) aren't prescriptive rules that say do this because it works.
 They say this has worked in many cases, Try it and see if it works for you."**